Disentangled and Self-Explainable Node Representation Learning: Our Proposed Framework:

-\paragraph{Dimensional interpretability.} Given that our embeddings are structurally faithful--meaning they effectively encode the input graph's structure--we should be able to interpret each embedding dimension in terms of the graph's structural properties.
-We achieve this by attributing local subgraphs to different latent dimensions.
+Embedding representations are multi-dimensional, with specific latent factors contributing in representing each dimension (e.g., social similarity, functional proximity, shared interests).
+A given edge between $u$ and $v$ may rely more heavily on certain dimensions.
+This perspective shows how local relationships (edges) are directly informed by the global structure of the embeddings, with each dimension contributing uniquely to reconstructing particular relationships.
+Given structure-preserving embeddings, meaning they effectively encode the input structure, we should be able to interpret each embedding dimension in terms of the graph's topological structure.
+Specifically, our framework attributes "responsibility" for reconstructing a local relationship (an edge) to specific dimensions, based on their contribution to the edge likelihood or the probability of reconstructing that edge through the embeddings.
+We achieve this by assigning local subgraphs to different latent dimensions.
 Consider the likelihood of an edge $(u,v)$, defined as $\hat{y}(u,v; \mathbf{h}) = \sigma\Big(\sum_{d =1}^K h_d(u)h_d(v)\Big)$.
+The likelihood score is obtained by applying the sigmoid to a linear combination of per-dimension products $h_d(u) h_d(v)$.
+Because the sigmoid is monotonic, each product’s sign and magnitude directly determine its influence on $\hat{y}$.
+Thus, we can interpret the edge likelihood by inspecting the raw products.
+This decomposition requires only linear additivity and it does not depend on any statistical relationships among the terms.
 To understand how each dimension $d$ contributes to this likelihood, we compute the edge-wise dimension importance $\phi_d(u,v;\mathbf{h})$ as the deviation of the dimension-specific contribution from its average over all edges:

-Since the dot-product is a linear function $\sum_{d=1}^K \alpha_d h_d(u)h_d(v) + \beta$ with unitary coefficients $\alpha_d\equiv 1$ and zero intercept $\beta\equiv 0$, Eq.~(\ref{eq:linshap}) corresponds to the formulation of LinearSHAP attribution scores~\cite{lundberg2017unified}, using the set of training edges as the background dataset.
+Since the dot-product is a linear function $\sum_{d=1}^K \alpha_d h_d(u)h_d(v) + \beta$ with unitary coefficients $\alpha_d\equiv 1$ and zero intercept $\beta\equiv 0$, Eq.~(\ref{eq:linshap}) corresponds to the formulation of LinearSHAP attribution scores~\citep{lundberg2017unified}, using the set of training edges as the background dataset.
 Essentially, the attribution function $\phi_d(u,v;\mathbf{h})$ indicates whether a specific dimension $d$ contributes positively to an edge's likelihood.
 A positive attribution score means that the dimension increases the likelihood of predicting the edge.
-Leveraging this property, we generate dimension-wise explanations for the latent embedding model by collecting edge subsets with positive contributions:
+If two dimensions are correlated, they may often push an edge with similar attributions, but each still provides an observable marginal deviation that we can measure.
+In other words, $\phi_d$ quantifies marginal responsibility, not exclusive responsibility; therefore it remains valid in the presence of correlations.
+Each dimension contributes to reconstructing specific edges or substructures, and together, these contributions create a unified representation of the entire graph.
+Thus, the global nature of embeddings emerges as a direct consequence of their contributions to local relationships.
+From this observation, we generate dimension-wise (global) explanations for the latent embedding model by collecting edge subsets with positive contributions: